sodic/sammock/README.md

 A A C A C G C C T T A - - - A G T
 ```
+For more example inputs and results, take a look in the directory [test](test).

 ## 4. Additional
 You can use the `prepareSample` bash script to fully automate the process of creating `FASTA` and `SAM` files and creating the indices (a `BAM` file).
 However, this requires `samtools` to be installed/in scope: